duty-bound/ramda/Ramda.md

 ```

 #### otherwise
+Returns the result of applying the `onFailure` function to the value inside a failed promise.
+This is useful for handling rejected promises inside function compositions.

 In the example below `Error!` will only be printed if the promise is rejected (i.e., if `date` is odd):
 ```